-- What happens if a student in my class tests positive for COVID-19?
+- What happens if students in my class test positive for COVID-19?

 Accommodating students who can’t attend class

 With the return to primarily in-person instruction, there is likely to be an uptick in students missing class due to isolation and quarantine protocols or because they haven’t been cleared by the daily symptom monitoring system.
 It is important that these students have the opportunity to participate in remote learning and continue to have access to academic support services.
-Instructors are encouraged to adopt one or more of the following approaches to accommodate those who are unable to attend class:
+Instructors are encouraged to consider the following approaches to accommodate those who are unable to attend class:

 - Class recordings